 - The system uses old recipe data for the purge cycle.
-However, it opens the new color/catalyst valve based on the new recipe data. - The system uses the new recipe data for the fill ٠ cycle. - For the one gun flush box (GFB) option, the spray gun must be inserted in the GFB during the entire color change cycle (purge and fill).
+However, it opens the new color/catalyst valve based on the new recipe data. - The system uses the new recipe data for the fill cycle. - For the one gun flush box (GFB) option, the spray gun must be inserted in the GFB during the entire color change cycle (purge and fill).
 The GFB trigger output will be on during the recipe change cycle. - For the two gun flush box (GFB) option, both spray guns must be inserted in the GFBs during the entire color change cycle (purge and fill).
 The system will turn each GFB trigger output on and off based on the preset time for each gun. - For Special Outputs options, the system will turn each output on and off based on the preset times.
-Each Special Output has two different start times and durations. - For systems without dump valves, the First Purge begins after the Color/Catalyst Change steps are completed. - Dump Valve B is required for a Catalyst Change system. - When going from Recipe X to Recipe 0, only the purge cycle data from Recipe 0 is used. - When going from Recipe 0 to Recipe Y, only the fill cycle data from Recipe Y is used.
+Each Special Output has two different start times and durations. - For systems without dump valves, the First Purge begins after the Color/Catalyst/Component C Change steps are completed. - Dump Valve B is required for a Catalyst Change system. - Dump Valve C is required for a Component C Change system. - When going from Recipe X to Recipe 0, only the purge cycle data from Recipe 0 is used. - When going from Recipe 0 to Recipe X, only the fill cycle data from Recipe X is used.